fcarta29/tanzu-service-mesh-poc/scenarios/sc02-cluster-onboarding/sc02-tc03-onboard-tsm-api.md

     }
     ```

 6. Generate a private secret to allow TSM to establish secure connection to the global TSM control plane.
-Run the following command with the `token` value from the previous step for the `${TSM-ONBOARDING-TOKEN}` variable.
+Run the following command with the `token` value from the previous step for the `${TSM_ONBOARDING_TOKEN}` variable.

     ```execute
-    kubectl -n vmware-system-tsm create secret generic cluster-token --from-literal=token=${TSM-ONBOARDING-TOKEN}
+    kubectl -n vmware-system-tsm create secret generic cluster-token --from-literal=token=${TSM_ONBOARDING_TOKEN}
     ```

     Expected: